-Our neutral master bedroom makeover is finished, on time and everything!
-This last week has been crazy but it all came together, and I love how the room turned out.
+My neutral master bedroom is finished, and it’s time for a room reveal!
+This last week has been crazy but it all came together on time, and I love how the room turned out.

-To recap, we rent a little three story house in London, and our bedroom is on the top floor.
+I live in a rented three story house near Richmond Upon Thames, London, and the master bedroom is on the top floor.
 It’s a lovely light-filled space, and I wanted to keep it bright and neutral but bring in lots of layers and texture.

 You can check out all the progress posts here:

 Design Progress | Week 3

 Live Edge Desk | Bonus